 The Bank makes estimates and assumptions about uncertain events, including estimates and assumptions about the future.
 The estimation of impairment losses in the Bank's credit risk portfolio represents the major source of estimation uncertainty.
 This and other key sources of estimation uncertainty, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
-Significant judgments made in determining the most appropriate methodology for estimating the fair value of financial instruments carried at fair i.
-The debtor has been assigned WL2 monitoring value are also described below.
+Significant judgments made in determining the most appropriate methodology for estimating the fair value of financial instruments carried at fair value are also described below.